 CONVERSATION ID - Use this value to define the ID of the communication with an agent when using Conversations

 Each recorded audio file available in the list has additional values which you can see by expanding the card record.
 Just click the card and additional information will show up.
 Depending on the feature that was used to create on, some values may not be applicable.
 The meaning of each field is clarified above in the filters section of this page.

-Furthermore, any audio or video file can be downloaded and/or deleted.
 You can also select multiple files and perform the download or delete action in bulk when necessary.